jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Headlong Charge**
 Rhino “Sidestep” means that the defender stays where it is, but avoids Rhino just enough.
 The defender doesn’t count as moving.
 When an enemy front row character sidesteps, you’ll get to pick a new defender in their back row.
 If there aren’t any, the combat will end.
 Sorry Rhino!

+Set: The Defenders
+Daredevil and Rhino have effects that allow an enemy player to spend a (Skill/"Red") or (Intellect/"Yellow") to do something.
+In this case, they can use a Training Ground or Academy to pay for the effect, but not a special Location like Fisk Tower.

 # Rocket
 Set: The MCU Battles
 **I’m Gonna Need a Few Things**